Quick start¶

 If you'd rather save the tree:

-okapipy spec parse openapi.yaml --output tree.yaml
+okapipy parse openapi.yaml --output tree.yaml

 # .yaml or .yml → YAML; .json → JSON.
 Anything else errors.